Tractables/ProbabilisticCircuits.jl/docs/src/manual/demo.md

 nothing # hide
 ```

-We can also plot circuits using `plot(pc)` to see the computation graph (structure and paramters).
+We can also plot circuits using `plot(pc)` to see the computation graph (structure and parameters).
 The output of `plot(pc)` has a type of `TikzPictures.TikzPicture`.
 Generally, notebooks automatically renders it and you see the figure in the notebook.

 ```@example demo
 using TikzPictures  # workaround